Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Ayma spoke first, and she used the tone of a mother about to give a scolding.
 "Sister."

-Xiù swallowed and glanced up the stairs, perhaps considering the option to flee, but she looked back to Ayma and responded with an inflection that implied… not defiance, but not submission either.
+Xiù swallowed and glanced up the stairs, perhaps considering the option to flee, but she looked back to Ayma and responded with an inflection that implied... not defiance, but not submission either.
 A standing of her ground.
 Her Gaori really had improved from when Regaari had first met her.
 "Mother."

 The silence stretched until it was vibrating and Regaari was desperate to snap at both of them when, at once, the two females ran out of resolve and collided - gently in Xiù’s case and unreservedly in Ayma’s - in a solid hug that saw both of them sink to their knees.
 Gaoian and Human body language rarely aligned so perfectly.